wdv4758h/pypy-extradoc/blog/draft/revdb.rst

 A "reverse debugger" is a debugger where you can go forward and backward in time.
 It is an uncommon feature, at least in the open source world, but I have no idea why.
-I have used `undodb-gdb`_ and `rr`_, which are reverse debugger for C code, and I can only say that it saved me many, many days of poking around blindly in gdb.
+I have used `undodb-gdb`_ and `rr`_, which are reverse debuggers for C code, and I can only say that they saved me many, many days of poking around blindly in gdb.

 The PyPy team is pleased to give you "RevPDB", a reverse-debugger similar to ``rr`` but for Python.